Johann Philipp Stadion, Count von Warthausen: Personal life

-On 4 November 1773 in Mainz, he married his cousin, Countess Maria Anna von Stadion-Thannhausen (1771–1841).
+On 4 November 1773 in Mainz, he married his cousin, Countess Maria Anna Philippine Walpurgis von Stadion-Thannhausen (1771–1841), daughter of Count Joseph Georg Johann von Stadion zu Thannhausen (1652-1742) and his wife, Baroness Maria Anna Wambolt von Umstadt (1687-1764).
 Together, they had eight children.
 Among them was Franz Stadion, Count von Warthausen, a prominent liberal statesman of the 1840s.